ua-gist-open-source/slack-intro/README.md

 ## Due: 2 days

 ## Directions
-1. (2 pts) You will have received an invitation to slack.
-If not, follow this [link](https://join.slack.com/t/ua-gist-bs/shared_invite/enQtNTcyMzAyNjk2NjkzLWMwMWE5MDBiN2I4NTVkYmJkM2IyMzBlY2MwNTQ4ZjFjYzBjMWVlZDY3MTEwMTE5NWM0OTM4MWI1ZWJmMWFmNzg), which expires April 7, 2019.
+1. (2 pts) If you aren't already a member ot the `MS-GIST` Slack workspace, you will have received an invitation to slack.
+If not, follow this [link](https://join.slack.com/t/uagist/shared_invite/enQtNTI1MjMzNzAxOTA3LTM2ZmRmOTY0ZTk1YTRkOWEyYWNlN2Q2OTkxZDkzMzViODYyYTdiNWRmZTFiYzA5MTk0MWNiOWI5ZWE5ZTYwOTk).

 2. (2 pts) Read https://get.slack.help/hc/en-us/articles/218080037-Getting-started-for-new-members
 - Setup your profile.
 Set your name, your occupation, time zone, and Upload a profile photo.